 All you need to do is stay away from sugary beverages and ensure that all your meals contain a lot of protein.

 Nicknamed the ‘stress hormone’; your adrenal glands produce Cortisol in stressful situations.
 Like other hormones, it’s vital to survival.
-However, chronically elevated levels of cortisol can lead to overeating and weight gain.
+Chronically high cortisol levels, however, can lead to excessive eating and weight gain.